s5uishida/rainy/README.md

 - **`clientID`**
   Set a unique client identifier for running rainy.
 - **`cc2650`**
-  Set to true when using CC2650. default is `false`.
+  Set to `true` when using CC2650. default is `false`.
 - **`mhz19b`**
-  Set to true when using MH-Z19B. default is `false`.
+  Set to `true` when using MH-Z19B. default is `false`.
 - **`ppd42ns`**
-  Set to true when using PPD42NS. default is `false`.
+  Set to `true` when using PPD42NS. default is `false`.
   **Note.
-PPD42NS uses Pi4J.
-For this reason, PPD42NS can only be used with the Raspberry Pi series (arm).
-  Please set it to `false` because it does not work on amd64 Linux machines.**
+This tool uses Pi4J for PPD42NS, so PPD42NS can only be used with Raspberry Pi series (arm).
+Therefore, the PPD42NS feature of this tool does not work on amd64 Linux machines, so set it to `false` on amd64 Linux machines.**
 - **`opcua`**
-  Set to true when using OPC-UA. default is `false`.
+  Set to `true` when using OPC-UA. default is `false`.

 <h3 id="setting_connection_sending_data">Setting the connection for sending data</h3>